 It’s summer in Australia, so being around water is front and centre of many people’s thoughts.
-In today’s musing, Cherie Pasion shares how water can bring you back to a state of connection.
+In today’s musing, Cherie Pasion shares how water can help you return to your bearings, and reconnect to a steadier place within.

 It’s hot and humid in Brisbane, where I live, and by late afternoon the family is in desperate need of a swim and a cool-down.
 Luckily, we live very close to a national park with a beautiful dam surrounded by forest.
 It’s home to bellbirds and a myriad of other birds, and the air is filled with the sound of children playing, couples and friends murmuring and a collective bird song.